titoBouzout/dom-flair/readme.md

 `wrap` | not sure if call this align, this should wrap any row or column items as in flex-wrap | implemented

 ### Children Contents Alignment

+This is the alignment of the direct children contents and NOT the alignment of the children itself.
+Example: You can display a div aligned to the left but the text on it aligned to the right.
+Well, in here we only control the text on the children div and not the div itself.

 attribute | description | status
 --- | --- | ---